InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

         }
     }

+-   The `"timestamp"` in the `"message_body"` is the date/time and timezone string representation of the time the message was created (in the merchant or AS).
+    Every message will contain a timestamp value.

+-   The `"ess_timestamp"` is a RabbitMQ-generated numerical value. it is not necessarily the same as the message `"timestamp"`.

+-   The `"ess_ordinal"` is a unique increasing value that represents the position of the message in the underlying RabbitMQ stream in which is held.

+To distinguish between "old" and "new" messages you should use either the `"ess_ordinal"` or `"ess_timestamp"`, they are guaranteed monotonic.
+Consecutive messages may not have increasing `"timestamp"` values but they will have increasing `"ess_timestamp"` and increasing `"ordinal"` values.
+This is because the DM and AS both generate messages that you might see.
+Even if their clocks are synchronised the DM messages have to pass through a queue and socket (and transmission is not instantaneous) so you can expect messages to be delayed with respect to those generated on the AS.
+To guarantee not miss a message you must use the `"ordinal"`.
+If you cannot, use the `"ess_timestamp"`.

 ## Version 3
 Version 3 uses **params** for the specification of historical events.
 Version 2 used header values to provide these values.